 What makes a compelling, emotive photo?

 For me it’s all in lighting and casting, but I’m biased because of my film background.
 For me a compelling image is one with characters and tone.
 Character can either be created by their expression, body language, styling, hair and make-up or props.
-Whenever I shoot a photo I try to come up with stories to characterise them: How are they feeling?
+Whenever I shoot a photo I try to come up with stories to characterize them: How are they feeling?
 Are they confident or reserved?
 What brought them to this point?
-Mood can be created with lighting, everything from colour, brightness and harshness can be tweaked to suit any emotion.
+Mood can be created with lighting, everything from color, brightness and harshness can be tweaked to suit any emotion.

 What advice would you offer someone looking to pursue photography full-time?

 I read a number of interviews with people who like to say ‘just take the risk and do it!’ but that’s a privilege reserved for those with a stable financial backing.
-It can be a hard pill for some to swallow when recognising your their own privilege (myself included), but I was able to throw all of my savings into personal projects and new equipment because I knew the consequences of that risk weren’t too bad.
+It can be a hard pill for some to swallow when recognizing your their own privilege (myself included), but I was able to throw all of my savings into personal projects and new equipment because I knew the consequences of that risk weren’t too bad.
 You can’t cut corners when building your experience, so you’ll need a few years under your belt of free and underpaid work before you can take it full-time.
 If you don’t have a safety net my honest advice is to hold on to your part-time job until you hit this point.

 How much do you take social media, particularly Instagram, into account when making an image and thinking about the impact and distribution of the images?

 Instagram gives me a great safety net when producing work because I know I’ll always have a platform to show what I’m working on even if it gets turned down by publications or galleries.
 When making an image however, I try my hardest to never think about what the response from an audience will be.